rj1804/brain_surgery/README.md

 in order to install **brain surgery** you need to completely wipe the internal FLASH and thus set the ROP (read out protection) bits in the option ROM back to "no protection"

-if needed the original FLASH boot loader can be re-installed (maybe make a copy before you erase it :wink:)
+if needed the original FLASH boot loader can be re-installed - maybe make a copy before you erase it :wink:

 ## **building**